Conor McCormack (footballer): International career

 McCormack has previously captained the Republic of Ireland Youths team and has caps from Under 15, Under 16, Under 17 and Under 19 levels.
 He was the recipient of the Republic of Ireland Under-17 Player of the Year award for 2007.

 In the 2007 UEFA European Under-17 Championship elite round McCormack played against a Germany U17 side featuring Toni Kroos.

+Coaching career

+In May 2026, McCormack was announced by the Football Association of Ireland as one of their full-time coaches in the underage international setup, working with all of the association's age groups between Under–15 and Under–19 level.